 Almost any file type may be uploaded to ScienceBase.
 Multiple files may be uploaded to a single item, and these files may be uploaded individually or bundled together in a zipped file.
 The current file size limit for uploads and downloads in ScienceBase is 10 GB.
+The limit for number of individual files per item is 100 (note: please upload fewer files so that users can more easily view the list).

 To upload a file and enter descriptive information, the user must be logged in and have edit permission to the ScienceBase item.
 ScienceBase offers one edit form with multiple tabs for entering descriptive information and uploading files.
 Creating a new item will direct the user to a blank edit form.
 To create a new item, click the “Add Item” link in the black title bar or the “Add” drop-down menu in the upper right corner of the folder view.